robwakeman/book-reading-list/README.md

 ## TODO

 - Set up a select field to opt between hardcoded book list and Open Library API book list.
-- Add fallbacks for CSS Grid
+- No need to add IE11 fallbacks for CSS Grid with the CSS as it stands.
+Only consider fallbacks if Grid features are used that aren't supported by IE11 e.g. grid-auto-rows and span

 ## License